 If you were born in the 80s, films of the 90s are your default "modern classics".
-As you will see from this best 90s movies guide, this was the decade of Spielberg, of action blockbusters that weren't feintly embarassing or packed to the gills with superheroes.
+As you will see from this best 90s movies guide, this was the decade of Spielberg, of action blockbusters that weren't faintly embarrassing or packed to the gills with superheroes.

 The 70s was an era of groundbreaking creativity, the 80s saw the advent of the blockbuster, but the 90s saw a little of both, resulting in a perfect mix of big-budget hits, and quirky, inventive cult hits.

 Here’s our list of the 25 top films of the 90s, plenty of which are also the best movies on Netflix right now.

 Related: best soundbars and speakers to upgrade your home audio